MalihehGaroosiha/ElectronicsDB_XML/README.md

 # ElectronicsDB_XML

-In this project I am trying to load the XML database to the Xbase and address specific queries using XPath and XQuery.
+As a data engineer specializing in XML, my primary focus revolves around parsing, querying, and transforming XML data using XPath and XQuery.
+Within our group assignment, I've taken on the responsibility of extracting and structuring data to facilitate further analysis.
-In the second phase, I aim to transfer the data from XML to CSV format.
+To begin our data processing journey, I've utilized the BaseX application to import the 'electronicsdb.xml' file.